 Talk to other day traders to see what stock trading platforms they recommend.
 Like any industry, reputation matters, but never more so than when it’s your money on the line.
-Check online reviews, discussion boards and social media content, ask your colleague for recommendations, and take the time to examine their website.
+Check online reviews, discussion boards, and social media content; ask your colleague for recommendations; and take the time to examine day trading websites.

 Check the credentials of the trading platform with their regulatory agency to see if they have had any actions or complaints against them.
 How long have they been in business, how many employees do they have, and how long have they been handling day trading accounts?
 The last thing you need as a new day trader is a broker who doesn’t abide by the rules.